btissamyaqine/MemosApp/README.md

 -> axios: to get api request
 -> moment.js: to work with time and date
 -> react-file-base64: to convrt our images
 -> redux and redux-thunk and react-redux: to          asychronous actions using redux -> material-ui/core
+-> jwt-decode
+-> react-google-login

 # in server modul we install: